-In this example, you can see that the numbers of dates (last 3 months ~90 bars) are too wide to be represented on the screen — this is a good opportunity to reduce the date granularity in order to reduce the data points on the X-axis.
+In this example, you can see that the numbers of dates (time period of last 3 months ~90 bars) are too wide to be represented on the screen — this is a good opportunity to reduce the date granularity in order to reduce the data points on the X-axis.

 Changing granularity to Week will reduce the number of data points on the X-axis and will make the graph clear to follow and integrate in a dashboard.

 Line charts are used if you want to compare several series at the same time.

 However, adding too many series (e.g., many distinct values in the Group By field) could make it difficult to understand and conceptualize the series.
 In this case, it is useful to use Series Limit to reduce the number of series.